 I’m a Research Associate at the Cornell Center for Astrophysics and Planetary Sciences at Cornell University.
-My research focuses on understanding the evolution of the surfaces of planets, moons and small bodies in the outer solar system, and deciphering what these surfaces tell us about their past.
-I do this using both spacecraft observations of their surfaces, and numerical simulations.
-Currently, my research focuses on the evolution of the landscapes of Titan, Saturn’s largest moon, and the surfaces of small bodies like Comet 67P/Churyumov-Gerasimenko.
+My research focuses on exploring and modeling the evolution of the surfaces of planets, moons and small bodies in the outer solar system, and deciphering what those surfaces tell us about their past.
+I do this using a combination of data analyses, theory, laboratory experiments, and numerical simulations.
+I also work to develop and operate spacecraft that seek to explore the outer solar system, as exploring these distant worlds necessitates active missions.

 On this webpage, you can find information about my research, download data products, and learn more about the Winnipeg Planet Walk.
 Please feel free to contact me if you have any questions or are interested in collaboration.

 November 18, 2019: Our paper outlining Titan’s global geology is published in Nature Astronomy.

 September 20, 2019: Our paper detailing a new method for precise topographic data on Comet 67P is published in the Astronomy & Astrophysics‘ Second Rosetta Special Issue.

 September 18, 2019: Our work on Comet 67P’s “bouncing boulders” is presented at the joint meeting of the European Planetary Science Congress and the Division of Planetary Sciences.

 September 12, 2019: Our paper documenting and modeling large-scale changes on 67P, and then linking those changes to coma activity for the first time is available in Geophysical Research Letters!

 July 17, 2019: Our paper discussing the “raised ramparts” that surround some of Titan’s polar lakes is available in Icarus.

 June 27, 2019: We are going back to Titan!
 Dragonfly has been selected as NASA’s next New Frontiers mission.